jouellnyc/led_admin_console/README.md

 - Piezo buzzer - anywhere electronics are sold
 - Slide switch is just a simple slide switch, [Premium Slide Switches](https://www.amazon.com/gp/product/B0BCK9JDWY/)

+ESP32's tend to vary in terms of their pin placement.

+**Install**
+- Upload everything except /images to / in Thonny/IDE
+- updated peers.py with the mac address of the opposite esp32:
+  Find it like this: `import mac` from the REPL
+- reboot